caitpj/redshift-cumulative-table-design/README.md

 # Redshift Cumulative Table Design

 This is a fork of @EcZachly brilliant [cumulative-table-design](https://github.com/EcZachly/cumulative-table-design) repo.
-The difference between this repo and the original is this uses AWS Redshift syntax and functions, rather than Presto/Trino.
-As well as adding a few improvements, which allow the reader to more easily implement the design example.
-For example, including code for inserting mock data into the events table, and adding the final aggregation SQL to the design.
+The difference between this repo and the original are the following:
+- This repo uses AWS Redshift syntax and functions, rather than Presto/Trino.
+- This repo includes mock data, found in the 'tables' .sql files.
+This allows the reader to more easily implement the design example.
+- This repo includes a final query that aggregates the user data to something you'd expect in a front-end data model.

 Cumulative table design is an extremely powerful data engineering tool that all data engineers should know.